Windows 10 Backups

-You can take steps to protect yourself by ensuring you have at least one external backup for your important files and that this backup is performed on a regular basis.
-In fact, many business users should have two or three backups, all kept in different locations.
+Our advice is that you should have at least one external backup for your important files and that this backup is performed on a regular basis.
+(In fact, many business users should have two or three backups, all kept in different locations).

-There are two main types of backup that you can use to keep your important data safe.
+There are two main types of backup that you can use.
 The first is ‘file backup’, which allows you to make copies of the files stored on your PC.

-Click the Start button then the Settings button (it looks like a gear and is found in the bottom-left corner of the Start menu).
+Click the Start button then the Settings button (a gear icon situated in the bottom-left corner of the Start menu).
 Then click Update & security > Back Up > Add a drive and then chose the drive you’d like to use as a backup.

-You can now choose which files you want to back up:
+Now choose the files you want to back up:

 Click the Start button then the Settings button.
 Click Update & security > Backup > More options > Add a folder.
 Choose a folder you want to back up then click on Choose this folder.
 If you add the wrong folder or want to remove a folder from the backup list, click the folder in the Back up these folders list then click Remove.

-You can change how often a backup occurs, as long as the drive is connected:
+You can change how often a backup occurs, but do make sure the external drive is connected each time:

 Click the Start button then the Settings button.
 Click Update & security > Backup > More options.
 Click the dropdown arrow beneath Back up my files, then click frequency options.